January 13, May 14, September 13

-In their teachings, the prioress or abbot should always observe the apostle’s recommendation in which it is said: “Use argument, appeal, reproof” (2 Tim.
+In their teachings, the abbot should always observe the Apostle’s recommendation in which he says: “Use argument, appeal, reproof” (2 Tim.
 4:2).
-This means that they must vary with circumstances, threatening and coaxing by turns, at times stern, at times devoted and tender.
-With the undisciplined and restless, they will use firm argument; with the obedient and docile and patient, they will appeal for greater virtue; but as for the negligent and disdainful, we charge the abbot or prioress to use reproof and rebuke.
-They should not gloss over the sins of those who err, but cut them out while they can, as soon as they begin to sprout, remembering the fate of Eli and Shiloh (1 Sam.
+This means that they must vary with circumstances, threatening and coaxing by turns, stern as a taskmaster, devoted and tender only as a parent can be.
+With the undisciplined and restless, they will use firm argument; with the obedient and docile and patient, they will appeal for greater virtue; but as for the negligent and disdainful, we charge them to use reproof and rebuke.
+They should not gloss over the sins of those who err, but cut them out while they can, as soon as they begin to sprout, remembering the fate of Eli, priest of Shiloh (1 Sam.
 2:11-4:18).
-For the upright and perceptive, the first and second warnings should be verbal; but those who are evil or stubborn, arrogant or disobedient, can be curbed only by blows or some other physical punishment at first offence.
+For upright and perceptive monks, the abbot’s first and second warnings should be verbal; but those who are evil or stubborn, arrogant or disobedient, the abbot can curb only by blows or some other physical punishment at first offence.
 It is written, “The fool cannot be corrected with words” (Prov.
 29:19), and again “Strike your children with a rod and you will free their souls from death” (Prov.
 23:14).

 In a garden the gardener removes weeds so that other plants can be sown and grow.
 Sometimes they might leave in something unrecognised, leaving it to grow until it reveals itself; the only way to name the weed is to let it grow.
 So too, in community.
 Naming motivation and behaviour that is not consistent with the life of love may not happen until we have a full enough expression of it; impatience, anger, jealousy – or whatever it might be.
 Expression can aide understanding.
 This is normal and part of life.
 It is ok for this expression to happen; indeed, it is necessary and important.
 It is how we learn.
 Amid all this, leadership maintains compassion while we come to know what can change in us and our actions.